Chief of Israeli spyware firm NSO Group quits job | DW | 25.01.2022

 Finbarr O'Connor will now head the company.
 He is current managing director of BRG Asset Management, which took over management of Novalpina in July of last year and subsequently NSO.

-Upon his departure, Levy said that he remained "full of appreciation to NSO, the life-saving technology it develops... and the unprecedented ethical policies the company has adopted."
+Upon his departure, Levy said he remained "full of appreciation to NSO, the lifesaving technology it develops ... and the unprecedented ethical policies the company has adopted."

 NSO has faced global scrutiny over its Pegasus software, which can easily infiltrate mobile phones and allow its operators to gain access to the device's contents and location history.